Edward Alfred Cockayne: Career

-In 1933 he published the "Inherited Abnormalities of the Skin and its Appendages".
+In 1933, he published the Inherited Abnormalities of the Skin and its Appendages.
 This was the first book that dealt exclusively with genodermatoses (inherited skin disorders).

 Besides his medical work, Cockayne was an entomologist and spent more time on it after his retirement in 1945, living at the Oasis in Tring.
 He amassed a large collection of butterflies and moths, which in 1947 was donated to the Walter Rothschild Zoological Museum at Tring, Hertfordshire.
 The collection which included those of Bernard Kettlewell had nearly 50000 specimens.
 Cockayne is also credited with influencing Kettlewell in the study of population genetics.

+Honours

+In 1909, Cockayne became a Member of the Royal College of Physicians (MRCP) in 1909 and a Fellow (FRCP) in 1916.

-In 1943 he became president of the Royal Entomological Society of London.
-He received an OBE for his work in entomology in 1954.
+In 1943, he became president of the Royal Entomological Society of London.

+Cockayne was appointed an Officer of the Order of the British Empire in the 1954 Birthday Honours for services to entomology.

+Death

+Cockayne died in 1956 at Tring, Hertfordshire.
+His remains were interred at Haddo House, the seat of his stepfather.